UQComputingSociety/uqcsbot-slack/CONTRIBUTING.md

      ```

 1. Create your patch, **including test cases where appropriate**.
+1. If creating a script that can be called by a user, ensure you write an appropriate [helper docstring](http://www.pythonforbeginners.com/basics/python-docstrings).
+Examples can be found in any of the [existing scripts](https://github.com/UQComputingSociety/uqcsbot/tree/python-rewrite/uqcsbot/scripts), and additional usage syntax can be found [here](https://en.wikipedia.org/wiki/Usage_message#Pattern).
 1. All Python code must adhere to the [PEP-8 Styleguide](https://www.python.org/dev/peps/pep-0008/) as closely as possible.
 Line lengths are usually not an issue, but do try and keep them under 80/100 characters where possible.
 1. Run the full test suite, as described in the [README](README.md), and ensure that all tests pass.
 1. Commit your changes using a descriptive commit message.